v4.1 Release Notes

 Form Items Can Be Hidden By Default

 Form items now accept a hide_by_default: true attribute, which will hide the form item until an option with a data-hide-item: false is selected.
 This is especially useful when certain items are only needed for a few options, as you no longer have to include data-hide-item: true on all of those options, but instead only supply directives to options that will show the item.
-For full documentation, see the Hiding entire elements
+For more details and examples, see the data-hide documentation.

 Files, Projects, and Data Management